PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 You will see that nothing is returned.
 This indicates that flash encryption is enabled and the WiFi credentials can no longer be recovered.

+## Flash Plaintext Firmware After Flash Encryption is Enabled

+As long as the DISABLE_DL_ENCRYPT eFuse remains 0, the user can always upload plaintext firmware to the board, even after flash encryption is enabled.
+The firmware will be encrypted by the ESP32's UART bootloader when the user uploads new firmware.
+To upload new firmware after flash encryption is enabled, simply replace all `idf.py flash` commands with `idf.py encrypted-flash`.

 ## Disable Flash Encryption

 If the user wishes to disable flash encryption, please follow the steps below.